Tutors42Lyon/cpp-beginners-workshop/README.md

 > ⚠️ **`using namespace` is not safe at all**
 >
 > Especially at global scope, it introduces mutliple significant risks, particularly in large, complex or evolving codebases.
->- **Name collision** : importing an entire `namespace` (per example the often seen : `using namesace std;`) floods the current scopes with thousands of identifiers.
+>- **Name collision** : importing an entire `namespace` (for example the often seen : `using namesace std;`) floods the current scopes with thousands of identifiers.
 It might leeds to name collision with your code or some external librairies.
 >- **Readability loss** : qualifying names with their namespaces (`std::cout`) makes it immediately clear which data (datatype, function, variable...) is being referenced.

 ##### Example